harshithagsathya112/Cafeteria_Recommendation/README.md

 - `src`: the folder to maintain sources

--'Diagrams': Contains Usecase, ER and Class Diagram
+- `Diagrams`: Contains Usecase, ER and Class Diagram